 How to Apply

 Students interested in pursuing graduation with distinction should obtain more information and submit an application to Room 107 in the Languages Building.
-You must complete the application no later than the end of registration for the fall semester of your senior year.
-You must also approach the professor who will supervise your thesis work.
+You need to complete the application no later than the end of registration for the fall semester of your senior year.
+You must also approach the professor who will supervise your thesis work to discuss your project and obtain approval from the director of undergraduate studies.

 |French||FRENCH493 - Research Independent Study||FRENCH495 - Honors Thesis|